spryker/spryker-docs/docs/scos/dev/developer-guides/202108.0/development-guide/back-end/data-manipulation/data-interaction/search/configuring-the-search-features.md

 title: Configuring the search features
 description: In this article, you’ll learn how to configure faceted navigation, filters, pagination, and sorting, so all the important search features that are provided by the Search module.
 originalLink: https://documentation.spryker.com/2021080/docs/configuring-the-search-features
+originalArticleId: 82a42db7-678d-405c-bc14-44685b7a8099
 redirect_from:
   - /2021080/docs/configuring-the-search-features
   - /2021080/docs/en/configuring-the-search-features
+  - /docs/configuring-the-search-features
+  - /docs/en/configuring-the-search-features
 ---

 This article explains how to configure faceted navigation, filters, pagination, and sorting, so all the important search features that are provided by the Search module.

 This configuration is only relevant if you enable the three query expanders and the result formatters.
-See [Configuring the search query](https://documentation.spryker.com/docs/configuring-search-query) for details.
+See [Configuring the search query](/docs/scos/dev/developer-guides/{{ page.version }}/development-guide/back-end/data-manipulation/data-interaction/search/configuring-the-search-query.html) for details.

 To build configuration for the search features, provide implementation for `\Spryker\Client\SearchExtension\Dependency\Plugin\SearchConfigBuilderPluginInterface`: